-When you schedule an interview, make sure to be communicative.
+- Wishy-washy communication.
+When scheduling an interview, be communicative.
 Let the candidate know the interview will be via phone, video conference or in person.
 Be specific about whom they’ll meet with, the suggested attire, and any other pertinent details.
 Don’t leave it up to the candidate to guess about any aspect of the meeting.

 During the recruiting process, a little conscientiousness goes a long way.
-Here are a few tips on how to communicate with and court aviation talent:
+Here are six to-do’s on how to communicate with and court aviation talent:

 - Review the key players in the interview process.
 One HR Manager we work with takes time to prep candidates for 15-30 minutes before they meet with the leadership team.
 This way she’s helping the prospective employee put their best foot forward.
 And in turn, she is managing upward so she doesn’t waste the executives’ time.
 (And she looks good in the process!)